webdriverio/workshop/README.md

 WebdriverIO Hands On
 ====================

-This little course will help you to get up and running with WebdriverIO v7.
+This little course will help you to get up and running with WebdriverIO.
 It will walk you through different steps that will explain how to set up and use the project successfully.

 ## Prerequisites